Eljero Elia: Hamburger SV

 On 5 July 2009, Elia joined Bundesliga club Hamburger SV on a five-year contract, for a transfer fee of €8.5 million.
 Upon joining the club, he said: "I am very happy that there is now clarity.
 HSV is a wonderful club and is part of the top of Germany.
 I hope that I can take another step in my development at HSV and that I will succeed in staying with the selection of the Dutch national team towards the World Cup.
 South Africa is my dream."
 However, Elia suffered a setback when he suffered a patella problems while training and was sidelined for a week.
 But Elia recovered and made his debut for the club, coming on as a 69th-minute substitute, in the first match of the season against SC Freiburg, in a 1–1 draw.
-In a follow–up match against Borussia Dortmund, he set up a goal for Paolo Guerrero, who scored fourth goal of the game, in a 4–1 win.
+In a follow–up match against Borussia Dortmund, he set up a goal during a 4–1 win.
 Seven days later on 23 August 2009, Elia scored his first goal for Hamburger SV, in a 4–2 win over VfL Wolfsburg.
 He helped the club beat Guingamp 8–2 on aggregate in the UEFA Europa League's play–offs round to reach the group stage and contributed with an assist in the first leg.

 Since joining Hamburger SV, Elia quickly established himself in the first team, where he rotated in playing either the midfield or striker positions.
 But Elia found his role unsatisfying to play under the management of manager Labbadia.
-Three weeks later on 12 September 2009, Elia scored his second goal for the club, and set up one of the goals, in a 3–1 win against Stuttgart.
+Three weeks later on 12 September 2009, Elia scored his second goal for the club, and set up another, in a 3–1 win against Stuttgart.
 He then scored his first Europa League goal in a 4–2 win over Hapoel Tel Aviv on 1 October 2009.
 A month later on 8 November 2009, Elia scored his fourth goal of the season and set up the opening goal of the game, in a 2–2 draw against Hannover 96.
 However, he suffered an ankle injury in the 15th minute and was substituted as a result, as Hamburger SV drew 1–1 draw at Mainz 05 on 28 November 2009.
 After missing one match, Elia returned to the first team from injury against 1899 Hoffenheim on 5 December 2009, coming on as a 61st-minute substitute, as the club drew 0–0.
 In a follow–up match against 1.
-FC Nürnberg, he scored twice and set up the second goal of the game, in a 4–0 win (one of the goals was later named Bundesliga Goal of the Month of December 2009).
-However, Elia suffered ankle injury that saw him miss two matches.
-After missing two matches, he made his return to the first team from injury against Bayern Munich on 28 February 2010 and started the whole game, as Hamburger SV lost 1–0.
+FC Nürnberg, he scored twice and set up a goal, in a 4–0 win (one of the goals was named Bundesliga Goal of the Month).

+However, Elia suffered another ankle injury that saw him miss two matches.
+He made his return to the first team from injury against Bayern Munich on 28 February 2010 and started the whole game, as Hamburger SV lost 1–0.
 However, his return was short–lived when Elia suffered ankle injury once again and was sidelined for four weeks following surgery, which manager Labbadia described as a "bitter blow".
 But he made his return in the last game of the season against Werder Bremen, coming on in the 73rd minute as the club drew 1–1.
-Despite missing sidelined with minor setbacks during the 2009–10 season, Elia made thirty–five appearances and scoring five times in all competitions.
+Despite missing sidelined with minor setbacks during the 2009–10 season, Elia made 35 appearances and scoring five times in all competitions.